The Life And Death Of Paspa

 Since the passing of PASPA, sports betting has continued to rise in terms of popularity.
 The Internet opened up a whole range of possibilities to people who lived in states where sports betting wasn’t allowed.
 Licensed offshore sportsbooks began accepting US residents and gave them a legal online option to place wagers on their favorite sports teams.
 PASPA has no mention of licensed offshore sportsbooks and very few states have laws stating that offshore sportsbooks are illegal.
 Offshore sportsbooks became the best avenue for residents in PASPA-enforced states for legal online betting.

 You would think that the US would provide some type of alternative to keep residents from using offshore sites.
-However, another federal law known as the Federal Wire Act specifically bans all US based online sportsbooks.
+However, another federal law known as the Federal Wire Act specifically banned all US based online sportsbooks.
 It was at one point thought to address all forms of online gambling, but the Department of Justice ruled in 2011 that it only applies to online sports betting in the US.
+This DOJ Opinion has since changed as of 2019.

 New Jersey Fights Back